As measles cases mount in the US, what’s the situation worldwide?

 In places where measles have largely been eradicated, cases have been spread by travelers from other countries.

 While measles-related deaths declined slightly in 2023, the number of outbreaks increased.
-Major outbreaks were seen in 57 countries in 2023, including India and Indonesia, Russia, Yemen and Iraq.
+Major outbreaks took place in 57 countries in 2023, including India and Indonesia, Russia, Yemen and Iraq.
 The largest number of cases in 2023 was 311,500 in the Democratic Republic of the Congo.

 The worldwide rate of childhood vaccinations has fallen in recent years, to 83% in 2023 from 86% in 2019, partly due to disruptions in immunization and health care due to the pandemic.